The U.S. Energy Information Administration (EIA) collects and publishes data at different geographic levels (depending on the data series):

 - Energy sources: Coal; natural gas; 10 major petroleum products, other petroleum products, and total petroleum; nuclear fuel; renewable energy, including hydroelectric power, geothermal energy, solar energy, wind energy, and wood and waste; and total energy

-- Geography: 50 individual states, the District of Columbia, and data for the United States as a whole
+- Geography: 50 individual states, the District of Columbia, and data for the entire United States

 - Time periods: Consumption (beginning in 1960), prices (beginning in 1970), expenditures (beginning in 1970), and production (beginning in 1960)